 Although the graphical method and equations are estimates, they provide the engineer with guidelines of the uniform soil resistivity to use in the ground grid design.

 Conducting a Wenner 4-point soil resistivity test

 When conducting a Wenner 4-point soil resistivity test, we need to consider the effects that the “Sphere-of-Influence” will have on our test, in two (2) ways:

 1. The distance our test is being conducted from any buried metallic objects, railroad tracks, fence lines, etc. This distance should be equal or greater than the maximum (“a”) spacing of our test.
 In other words, if you are conducting a Wenner 4-point test with a maximum probe spacing of 60-meters (a 180-meter traverse), there should be no interfering objects (fence, buried metal pipes, etc.) within 60-meters of any part of our test.

 2. The probes we use to conduct the test, will have their own sphere-of-influence that they will generate based on the depth they are driven in to the earth.
 For hand calculations, the probe depth may not exceed 1/20 of the spacing of the Wenner test.
 Advanced computer algorithms can adjust for these differences, but the 1/20th rule is a good one.

-Information got from esgroundingsolutions.com
+Information taken from: esgroundingsolutions.com

 Reference: Electric Power Engineering Handbook by Leonard L. Grigsby (Get it from Amazon)